-Ever been halfway up a mountain trail, thinking you’re going the right way, only to realize you’ve somehow looped back to where you started?
-I’ve been there—and let me tell you, the moment you realize you’ve been walking in a big ol’ circle is a special kind of frustrating.
+Ever been halfway up a mountain trail thinking you are on the right path only to realize you have somehow ended up back where you started?
+I have been there and trust me, realizing you have been walking in a big circle is a special kind of frustrating.

-So let’s talk about how to actually navigate out there—without turning your hike into an accidental off-grid survival story.
+So let us dive into how to navigate out there without turning your hike into an accidental off grid survival story.

 As an Amazon Associate, I earn from qualifying purchases.
 Some of the links in this article are affiliate links.
 This means that, at zero cost to you, I will earn an affiliate commission if you click through the link and finalize a purchase.